-- e) By far the most common risk young people take when drinking alcohol is having an accident - It's true that people who drink regularly and heavily over a long period of time may get alcoholic liver disease or other alcohol-related illness (7,551 deaths a year) and some people who really overdo it end up with alcohol poisoning - 530 people died in 2016 from alcohol poisoning - Alcohol affects co-ordination, balance and judgement and many young people every year end up with facial injuries or broken bones - or occasionally even serious disabilities.
+- e) By far the most common risk young people take when drinking alcohol is having an accident - It's true that people who drink regularly over a long period of time may get liver disease (there are 25 year-olds dying from cirrhosis), and occasionally some people who really overdo it end up in a coma.
+Alcohol affects your coordination, balance and judgment and many young people every year end up with facial injuries or broken bones - or occasionally even serious disabilities. - Approximately 20% of all UK Accident and Emergency department hospital admissions are linked to drinking and 22% of accidental deaths are alcohol-related in the UK. - The rate of alcohol-related hospitalisations for children aged under 15 years-old in Scotland was 21.2 per 100,000 population in 2016/7.